Discover Marsabit National Park

 This dry period is the most popular, with excellent weather, wildlife activity, and bird migration.
 Visitor numbers are highest, and accommodation rates peak during this time.

-How to Get to Marsabit National Park
+How do you Get to Marsabit National Park?

 When visiting Marsabit National Park, Cheetah Safaris will provide you with your bespoke itinerary, which will ensure you arrive at your destination on time.
 To familiarise yourself with the journey that awaits you, we have supplied everything you need to know about the transport to the National Park.